Women targeted in series of midday robberies in Lincoln Park, police say

-CHICAGO — Police are warning Lincoln Park residents about an uptick in robberies over the last three weeks.
+CHICAGO — Police are warning Lincoln Park and Lakeview residents about an uptick in robberies over the last three weeks.

 Authorities say locals have reported more than a dozen incidents where women are the targets of broad daylight thefts.